abhinav/git-spice/doc/reference.md

 Generate shell completion script

-Generates shell completion scripts for gs.
+Generates shell completion scripts for git-spice.
 To install the script, add the generated script to your shell's rc file.
 For example:

 	# bash
 	gs complete bash >> ~/.bashrc